-Doctors, nurses and other members of staff need to clean their hands more frequently than patients or visitors.
+Doctors, nurses and other members of staff need to clean their hands with soap and water or alcohol hand rub more frequently than patients or visitors.
 This is because there is a risk of cross infection as they go from patient to patient providing care.
 Staff are also involved in many more tasks requiring them to clean their hands, e.g. before and after:

 - handling food

-- · giving medication
+- giving medication

 - dressing wounds

 - between caring for patients

 In addition, it is sometimes necessary for staff to use a pink disinfectant called chlorhexidine.
-This is because, for certain medical procedures, it is important to remove germs that normally do not cause a problem, from crevices of the skin or hair follicles.
+This is because, for certain medical procedures, it is ed Rub tips of fingers in g a opposite palm in a t circular motion deanvourhands